 If you have Bitcoin and want to use it for everyday transactions, you might consider a Bitcoin debit or credit card.
-This way you could swipe your card and complete the transaction with Bitcoin you have in your wallet.
+This way you could swipe your card and complete the transaction with the bitcoins you have in your wallet.

 Bitcoins are stored in a digital wallet that has a unique ID.
-To send Bitcoin to another user, that person must send you a unique address generated by the currency exchange platform (e.g. Coinbase, Square, etc.) You’d then copy the address into your Bitcoin exchange platform, enter the amount, and press send.
+To send Bitcoin to another user, that person must send you a unique address generated by the currency exchange platform.
+You’d then copy the address into your Bitcoin exchange platform, enter the amount, and press send.

 Bitcoin Debit Cards

 There may be fees associated with Bitcoin debit cards similar to what you’d pay with a prepaid card.
 For example, you may pay withdrawal, transaction, or monthly account fees with a Bitcoin debit card.
 Keep in mind also, that since the price of Bitcoin fluctuates, the amount of Bitcoin needed to complete a transaction can fluctuate, even within a single day.

-It’s important to keep track of the amount of currency you have in your Bitcoin wallet in Bitcoin and in U.S. Dollars so you know whether you have enough to complete the transaction.
+It’s important to keep track of the amount of currency you have in your Bitcoin wallet in Bitcoin and in U.S. dollars so you know whether you have enough to complete the transaction.

 Carrying a backup payment method is a good idea in case the merchant doesn’t accept the Bitcoin debit card or you don’t have enough funds to complete your transaction.